As autumn winds down and old man winter makes his entrance, now’s the perfect time to tackle the topic of fall and

 A big downside is the treatment of sheep in during the shearing process.
 Sure there are farmers who are better than others, but it’s almost a certainty that animals do get harmed when turning sheepskin into woolen clothing.

 2. FAUX FUR

 Some people enjoy wearing furs, especially in the winter time.
 According to hip-hop mogul and businessman Jay-Z, he’s “cut from a different cloth, [his] texture is the best fur, chinchilla.”
 Of course faux fur is the artificial version of real furs like chinchilla.

 Fur is fluffy, warm and considered a sign of elegance or extravagance.
 The problem with real fur, though is that an animal loses its coat.

 Faux fur is a more affordable alternative to real fur and is just as much a political statement as it is a fashion statement.
 These days faux fur clothing can be found at any department store or retail chain.

 What Is Faux Fur Made Of?

 Faux fur is typically made from synthetic fibers such as acrylic or polyester; essentially plastic.
-Speaking of plastic, there’s a battle being waged against single use plastics, in the fashion world particularly, with many brands opting to use recycled materials over plastic during production.
+Speaking of plastic, there’s a battle being waged against single use plastics, in the fashion world particularly, with some brands opting to use recycled materials over plastic during production.

 Although faux fur may be contributing to plastic in oceans and landfills, many argue that it’s a better alternative to real fur taken from animals.